pankajsharma0001/Calculator/README.md

 # Calculator
- simple unit conversion and matrix calculator
+Simple unit conversion and matrix calculator.
+You can store the history of the calculation.